Michigan

 Hunting, Fishing, and Wildlife: Michigan's Drone Restrictions

 Michigan bars using a drone in connection with hunting or fishing in two overlapping statutes.
 MCL 324.40111c prohibits taking game or fish using an unmanned vehicle or unmanned device that uses aerodynamic forces to achieve flight, a direct ban on drone-assisted hunting.
 MCL 324.40112 separately bars using a drone or other unmanned device to disturb or affect animal or fish behavior in order to hinder or prevent another person's lawful hunting or fishing, with escalating misdemeanor penalties: up to 93 days and $500 to $1,000 for a first offense, rising to a year and $1,000 to $2,500 for repeat violations.
-Michigan wildlife officials have applied a narrow exception permitting a drone to locate a downed deer, elk, or bear after a lawful kill, provided no one in the recovery party is actively hunting during the flight, but the scope of that exception is now being litigated in federal court after a drone-recovery company sued the Department of Natural Resources.
-Michigan residents should not assume the exception covers every recovery scenario until that case is resolved.
+Michigan's Department of Natural Resources takes the position that recovering an already-downed deer, elk, or bear by drone is itself a prohibited 'take' under MCL 324.40111c, not a permitted exception; DNR Law Enforcement Division chief Dave Shaw has publicly described the statute's ban on taking game by unmanned device as reaching post-kill recovery, not just the hunt itself.
+That interpretation is being challenged in a federal lawsuit filed in the U.S. District Court for the Western District of Michigan by drone-recovery company Drone Deer Recovery and its founder, Mike Yoder, who argues the ban improperly restricts his business.
+The case remained in discovery as of the most recent reporting, with no ruling yet on whether DNR's no-exception reading survives.
+Michigan residents should not assume any recovery exception exists until that case is resolved.

 Shooting Down a Drone Is a Federal Crime